Helpful Voting Links — South Carolina

 Early & Absentee Voting — South CarolinaRequest an Absentee Ballot

-You can vote in person at your county election office from the time ballots become available to Nov.
-7th at 5:00 pm before the election, using an absentee ballot.
+You can vote in person at your county election office from (2020 TBD) at 5 pm before the election, using an absentee ballot.
 Excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-4th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than February 25th.
+Then, when you complete your absentee ballot, it must be received by election day at 5 pm.

 Whether it’s in person or by mail, you’ll need to give an excuse to vote by absentee ballot.
 Info here on what qualifies.